 Section 10.1 - Definition of Seniority.
-As used herein, the term "seniority" shall be defined as the continuous uninterrupted length of service or employment as a full-time employee in a position covered by this Agreement from the date of last appointment to that position.
+As used herein, the term "seniority" shall be defined as the continuous uninterrupted length of service or employment as a full-time employee in the department from the date of appointment.
 Service as part-time employee or in another non-law enforcement position for the City shall not be credited as seniority.
-Employees shall not accrue seniority while on unpaid leaves of absence.
+Employees shall not accrue seniority while on unpaid leaves of absence, or any other excluding times set forth in this Agreement.